“As a writer I am who I read.” ― J. Drew Lanham.

 First, for those who are seeking new reads with a strong sense of place to reconnect with Mother Nature, perhaps even transformative for the characters, I hope you will enjoy the recent novels highlighted below.

-The Morningside by Téa Obreht weaves Slavic folklore into a coming-of-age tale set in the near future of a flooded urban environmental disaster with a sense of wonder.
+The Morningside by Téa Obreht weaves Slavic folklore and a sense of wonder into a coming-of-age tale set in the near future of a flooded urban environmental disaster.
+Twelve-year old Sil (Silvia) tries to avoid trouble from the eccentric penthouse neighbor who may be a fabled shapeshifting vila of Slavic origin.
 Visceral elements in The Morningside include resilient wildlife—notably in the guise of enormous otherworldly “rook crane” birds, pointed support of vegetarianism, justifiably secretive immigrant families facing bigotry and class distinctions among characters, and a dark fairy tale layer.
+Obreht's powerful storytelling is stronger than ever.
 If you're in doubt, please read my earlier piece, On The Realistically Magical Storytelling & Word-Singing Of Téa Obreht, opens a new window.
-Obreht's powerful storytelling is stronger than ever.

 Award winning novelist Téa Obreht is originally from Belgrade, Serbia.
 As a child she immigrated with her family to escape the war-torn Balkans.
 She teaches creative writing and champions Percival Everett as one of her best teachers.